Active sorting of particles as an illustration of the Gibbs mixing paradox: Purely Kinetic Sorting Without Energetic Preference

 \subsection{Kinetic Sorting with Passive Discrimination}

+Starting from this section, we drop $k_{\rm B}T$ from all equations, assuming all energies measured in the units of $k_{\rm B}T$.

-The essence of the model is summarised in figure~\ref{fig:KineticNet}.
+The updated model is illustrated in Fig.~\ref{fig:KineticNet}.
 Once again, the two passive channels allow passage of the different particles with rates $K$ and $\eta K\ll K$, while the turbine pushes particles in a direction which depends solely on which channel they're in and {not} on their type.

-We shall assume here that the turbine works at a {constant} rate, expending a free energy of $\Delta f$ for every particle it pushes through the channel in the correct direction, and receiving $\Delta f$ for each particle that pushes it in the incorrect direction.
-This stands in contrast to the previous model, where the energy cost per particle transported, $\Delta \mu$, depended on the state of the system.
+In contrast to the previous section, we shall assume here that the turbine works at a {constant} rate, expending a free energy of $\Delta f$ for every particle it pushes through the channel in the direction of its drive, and receiving $\Delta f$ for each particle that pushes it in the opposite direction.
+This is true independently of the state of the system.
 Using $\Delta f$ rather than $\Delta \mu$ will simplify our calculations a little.
 It also means that even when the channels perfectly distinguish the two particle types ($\eta=0$), there will be imperfect sorting, since particles are allowed to make transitions away from their target box as long as they pay $\Delta f$ to the turbine.
 While this consideration changes the details of the results, it doesn't affect the overall thrust of our findings.

-We translate the figure~\ref{fig:KineticBox} setup into the reaction network in figure~\ref{fig:KineticNet}, which shows the paths a particle of type $\mathcal A$ or $\mathcal A^\prime$ may take to transition between the boxes.
-The states $\mathcal B$ and $\mathcal B^\prime$ denote a particle which has enterd one of the channels, with indices ${\rm u,\ell}$ indicating whether it is in the upper or lower channel, and indices $1,2$ indicating which side of the channel it's in.
+We translate the Fig.~\ref{fig:KineticBox} setup into the reaction network in Fig.~\ref{fig:KineticNet}, which shows the paths a particle of type $\mathcal A$ or $\mathcal A^\prime$ may take to transition between the boxes.
+The states $\mathcal B$ and $\mathcal B^\prime$ denote a particle which has entered one of the channels, with indices ${\rm u,\ell}$ denoting whether it is in the upper or lower channel, and indices $1,2$ denoting which side of the channel it's in.
+(Although this may seem crudely reminiscent of some specific biological systems, our emphasis here is on the statistical physics aspect of things.)

 As in the previous section, transitions between states are governed by kinetic rates.
 The diffusion-controlled rates $k_{\rm on}$ and $k_{\rm off}$ represent respectively the rate at which a particle in one of the boxes enters a channel, and vice-versa.
 The rates $K$ and $K\eta$ represent transitions within the two channels when there is no assistance from the turbine (that is, when $\Delta f=0$).